 The Campolina Way group homes are opened in Martinsburg, West Virginia.
 The three new buildings serve youth who have co-existing mental health and developmental/cognitive disabilities.

 BCC expands to the Eastern Shore of Maryland by opening a new residential campus for boys in Denton, MD.

 In May, 2014, BCC partnered with the federal government to provide shelter care to children that have come to the United States without a guardian.
 The US government refers to these youth as Unaccompanied Children (UC).
 BCC provides the youth with a safe place to live on its Baltimore campus while aiding in the effort to reunite them with sponsors living in the United States.
 While at BCC, youth attend school, receive counseling and medical care, and are acclimated to life in the United States.

 Laurie Anne Spagnola takes over as President effective July 1.

 The success of the Campolina Way group homes in Martinsburg drove the need to expand capacity.
 A third group home is approved to be built on the property.
 Construction begins in early 2015 and is completed by the fall of the same year.

-The program to shepherd unaccompanied children (UAC) closes Sept.
+Caminos, program to shepherd unaccompanied children (UAC) closes Sept.
 30, 2015.
-A groundbreaking endeavor titled Caminos to honor the Spanish translation for journey, the program placed 279 kids into homes in 32 states and the District of Columbia in just 504 calendar days.
+A groundbreaking endeavor titled Caminos to honor the Spanish translation for a journey, the program placed 279 kids into homes in 32 states and the District of Columbia in just 504 calendar days.